Manasquan, New Jersey: Community

 Due to its location bordering the Atlantic Ocean, the population of Manasquan increases dramatically in the summer months as tourists flock to the beach.

 The Manasquan Inlet provides surfers with waves that are corralled, refracted and enlarged by the jetty protruding out into the Atlantic Ocean.
 The Manasquan Inlet, reopened in 1931, is the northern terminus of the inland portion of the Intracoastal Waterway.

 Manasquan has a downtown area with many small businesses.
 Algonquin Arts Theatre has shows and movies that play throughout the year.
 It is a historic 540-seat theatre, built in 1938 as a movie house but converted to a professional live performance space in May 1994.

 The demolition of traditional beach bungalows and their replacement with much larger single-family dwellings has helped turn Manasquan into a year-round community.
 The decrease in tourism and rise in residency can be attributed to the decline of once popular tourist destinations.
 Manasquan no longer has a 24-hour diner or a miniature golf course, and has lost many of the bars once located in its borders.
-During the summer months, the local bar and party scene overwhelm the area between Brielle Road and Main Street from the bridges to the ocean, especially with local bars—Leggetts and The Osprey—contributing greatly to the amount of party goers in the town.
+During the summer months, the local bar and party scene overwhelm the area between Brielle Road and Main Street from the bridges to the ocean.

 The Firemans' Fair occurs every July/August.
 The fair is the largest source of funds for Manasquan Volunteer Engine Company #2 and dates back to 1974.
 Though it was on a decade-long hiatus until the late 1990s, the five day-long festivities in 2011 were expected to draw 30,000 attendees.

 Until 2010, Manasquan was home to the Cat Fanciers' Association (CFA), the largest registry of pedigreed cats in the world.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 27.22 mi of roadways, of which 24.56 mi were maintained by the municipality, 1.56 mi by Monmouth County and 1.10 mi by the New Jersey Department of Transportation.

 Route 71 is the most significant highway running directly through the borough.
 The Garden State Parkway is the nearest major highway.
+The Monmouth County Route 524 Spur is also an important thoroughfare in Manasquan.

 Public transportation

-NJ Transit offers rail service at the Manasquan station on the North Jersey Coast Line.
-Passengers can travel south to Point Pleasant Beach and Bay Head or north to points such as Belmar, Long Branch, Newark, Hoboken Terminal and Penn Station in Midtown Manhattan.
+NJ Transit offers rail service at the Manasquan station.
+Commuter service is available on the North Jersey Coast Line south to Point Pleasant Beach and Bay Head or north to points such as Belmar, Long Branch, Newark, Hoboken Terminal and Penn Station in Midtown Manhattan.

 NJ Transit provides bus transportation between Manasquan and Philadelphia on the 317 route and local service on the 830 route.